-The ghosts in The Shining by Stephen King.
+The hotel ghosts from The Shining by Stephen King.
 There are quite a few ghosts, supernatural forces and an alcoholic father all stuck together in the isolated Overlook Hotel, and it's the hotel that desires to possess Danny, a young boy, with the gift of the "shining."

 “Monsters are real.
 Ghosts are too.
 They live inside of us, and sometimes, they win.”